foxblock/ec5-bytes-to-numbers/readme.md

 # EC5-compatible byte array to number conversions
-I needed to convert a lot of byte arrays into different types of numbers (int16, int32, floats, etc.) for LoRaWAN driver development.
-Unfortunately my environment (using the otto library in Go to load JS code) only allowed for EC5-compatible JavaScript.
+I needed to convert a lot of byte arrays into different types of numbers (int16, int32, floats, etc.) for LoRaWAN driver/decoder development.
+Unfortunately my environment (using the [otto library](https://github.com/robertkrimen/otto) in Go to load JS code) only allowed for EC5-compatible JavaScript.

 So I made this set of utility functions.
 They convert a byte array to the following types:
 - uint8, uint16, uint32, uint64